-Scranton-Keystone Junior College is a fully accredited member of the Middle States Association of Colleges and Secondary Schools.
+Keystone College is a fully accredited member of the Middle States Association of Colleges and Secondary Schools.
 It is also accredited by the Pennsylvania State Council of Education, the Pennsylvania State College Examiner, the Pennsylvania State Board of Examiners for Registration of Nurses, and the University of the State of New York.
 The college is an associate member of the Society for the Promotion of Engineering Education.
 The medical secretarial curriculum has the approval of the American Medical Association.
-The college is a member of the American Association of Junior Colleges, of the American Association of Collegiate Registrars, and of the American Council on Education.
+The college is a member of the American Association of Junior Colleges, of the American Association of Collegiate Registrars, the American Council on Education, and the Pennsylvania Association of Junior Colleges.